-\\Please note that the grade of 'C' or better must be obtained in the fall semester in order to be able to take the course as a Dual Enrollment option.
+\\Please note that a grade of 'C' or better must be obtained in the fall semester to be able to take the course as a Dual Enrollment option.
 Students who fail to earn a grade of 'C' or better will continue to be enrolled in the course but will not be eligible for MCCC credits.